-While the terrible, mushroom-looking, bowl cuts of the past are best left behind, the new breed of modern ones taking their place should definitely be embraced.
+While the terrible, mushroom-looking bowl cuts of the past are best left behind, the new breed of modern ones taking their place should definitely be embraced.
 Edgier, messier, and undoubtedly cooler than their predecessors, this updated range of bowl cuts is just what you’ve been looking for in a new hairstyle.
 The re-born cut has a fresh punk feel that’s perfect for your modern, masculine style.
-Find all the inspiration you need to face your fears, and once again take on the bowl cut, right here.
+Find all the inspiration you need to face your fears, and once again, take on the bowl cut right here.

 1. Classic Bowl Cut

-The classic bowl cut hits mid-forehead – similar to a short fringe – and stay the same length all the way around your head.
+The classic bowl cut hits mid-forehead – similar to a short fringe – and stays the same length all the way around your head.
 Unlike the bowl cuts of the 1980s, today’s classic bowl cut features more texture on top and an edgy undercut effect from the buzzed, disconnected sides.